Sparked by Elly De La Cruz, the Cincinnati Reds are winning and having plenty of fun doing it

 Shortstop Matt McLain is 23, first-time All-Star closer Alexis Díaz and second baseman Jonathan India are 26 and center fielder TJ Friedl is 27.
 The mix has worked well.

-“We’re just having fun together, playing the game we love, playing with heart, playing with passion — that’s our mentality,” India said Tuesday after a third consecutive victory.
+“We’re just having fun together, playing the game we love, playing with heart, playing with passion — that’s our mentality,” India said Tuesday.
 “We just care about winning.
-We have one goal in mind: to make it to the end and win the ring."
+We have one goal in mind: to make it to the end and win the ring.”

 The Reds haven’t won a playoff series since 1995.
 Getting to and through October is now their goal.